What Is The Geographic Targeting Orders (GTO)

 Insurance companies must submit FinCEN Forms in their comprehensive transactions within 30 days from the closing date.
 This form should contain information such as:

-GTOs and FinCEN Consulting raised the profile of money laundering problems in the real estate industry and emphasized the importance of offering SARs if a buyer or seller is suspected of being involved in money laundering.
+GTO and FinCEN Consulting raised the profile of money laundering problems in the real estate industry.
+They emphasized the importance of offering SARs if a buyer or seller is suspected of being involved in money laundering.
 Thus, it was ensured that the processes were integrated into existing AML / CFT compliance programs.
-As a result, companies should already have Customer Due Diligence and Transaction Monitoring processes to identify customers and beneficial owners so that they can align these targets with GTO for efficiency and accuracy.
+As a result, companies should already have Customer Due Diligence and Transaction Monitoring processes to identify customers and beneficial owners to align these targets with GTO for efficiency and accuracy.